accidental-green/validator-install/README.md

 \
-You can open the journals for viewing, then start the validator with a single click!
+It's best to open the journals before starting the services, so you can see everything start up together.

+The "Journals" button will open a new window for each relavent services (execution, beacon, validator, MEV).
+The journalctl command requires admin privileges, so you will need to enter your password in each new pop-up terminal window.

+Once the journals are ready, click "Start Validators".

+**Once the journals are opened and services started, it should look something like this:**

+![Screenshot from 2023-05-14 23-57-29](https://github.com/accidental-green/validator-install/assets/72235883/cf12f61d-5dd7-4758-b127-2e1536c0dedb)

 The services should start, find peers, and eventually begin syncing.
 If you notice any errors (red/yellow), visit [EthStaker Discord](https://discord.com/invite/ucsTcA2wTq) for help.

-**Once the journals are opened and services started, it should look something like this:**

-![Screenshot from 2023-05-14 23-57-29](https://github.com/accidental-green/validator-install/assets/72235883/cf12f61d-5dd7-4758-b127-2e1536c0dedb)

 \
 **Disclaimer:** This script is for testing purposes only.
 Do not use on mainnet Validators.